Tree plantation: Christmas tree farms

+Role in climate change mitigation

 A forest sequesters carbon in its trees.
 The forest removes carbon dioxide from the air as trees grow and returns it to the air as trees die and rot or burn.
 As long as the forest is experiencing net growth, the forest is reducing the amount of carbon dioxide, the leading greenhouse gas, from the air.
 Furthermore, if timber is regularly removed from the forest and turned into lasting wood products, those products continue sequestering carbon, while the replacement tree farm trees absorb more carbon dioxide, thus effecting a continuous reduction in greenhouse gas.
+The fact that managed woodlands tend to be younger and younger trees grow faster and die less contributes to this distinction.